ajcasagrande/edgex-compose/compose-builder/README.md

     TAF App Services **extending** `add-taf-app-services` compose file, and services are enabled with secret store by default.
 - **add-taf-device-services-mods.yml**<br/>
     TAF Device Services **extending** compose file.
 Modifies setting of Device Virtual and Device Modbus for the TAF testing compose files. **Must be used in conjunction with add-device-modbus.yml and add-device-virtual.yml**
+- **add-rtsp-server.yml**<br/>
+    RTSP Server **extending** compose file.
+Adds a RTSP server based on mediamtx/rtsp-simple-server.
+Can be used in conjunction with add-device-usb-camera.yml.

 ### Environment Files